-eir's business customers.
+Following a query from Oxera in relation to the initial Frontier Intangible Benefits Report, eir confirmed in the Frontier Responses that the estimate of the enhanced brand recognition does not capture the benefit from eir's business customers.
 It states that this is consistent with the approach taken in other jurisdictions (i.e. the UK and France). eir notes that business customers are much less likely to assign value to the USO than residential customers, as it is reasonable to assume that the main objective of business customers is to maximise profits.
-It is also unlikely that customers of a company would be aware of the company's choice of fixed telecoms supplier.20 Therefore, businesses would choose their fixed telecoms supplier based on the optimal combination of price and quality irrespective of whether the supplier is the USP.
+It is also unlikely that customers of a company would be aware of the company's choice of fixed telecoms supplier.
+Therefore, businesses would choose their fixed telecoms supplier based on the optimal combination of price and quality irrespective of whether the supplier is the USP.
 We consider that this approach is reasonable for this application given the relatively small number of business customers.

 We asked eir to clarify why the number of eir subscribers is based on the number of eir's fixed lines as opposed to the number of eir accounts.
-In the Frontier Responses, eir stated that the difference in the number of lines and the number of accounts has a very marginal impact on the estimated intangible benefits.21 In addition, eir clarified, and we agree, that for the purposes of estimating intangible benefits the number of lines was used consistently throughout the calculations.
+In the Frontier Responses, eir stated that the difference in the number of lines and the number of accounts has a very marginal impact on the estimated intangible benefits.24 In addition, eir clarified, and we agree, that for the purposes of estimating intangible benefits the number of lines was used consistently throughout the calculations.

 Finally, we note that different data has been used to split DSP and non-DSP customers and to calculate the average revenue per user ('ARPU') for DSP and non-DSP customers.
 The same data should be used for consistency purposes.
-However, a sensitivity test shows the difference is not material.22
+However, a sensitivity test shows the difference is not material.25

 Oxera considers that the approach adopted by eir to estimate the USO-induced brand benefit is reasonable, and overall the application of the approach is in accordance with D04/11 and fit for the purpose of assessing the intangible benefits and overall net cost of the USO.
-We consider that the value estimated by eir for the enhanced brand benefit of €1.30m is reasonable for the 2010/11 application.
+We consider that the value estimated by eir for the enhanced brand benefit of €1.14m is reasonable for the 2011/12 application.